 Event proceeds will launch Wide Angle’s fall giving campaign to support its workforce pathway, a free media education training program that interweaves youth mentoring, media making and career readiness through paid work experience.
 This innovative model pairs youth apprentices with seasoned media professionals to document civic stories profiling the impact of area nonprofits and corporations.
 Fall fundraising efforts will aim to move 16 youth enrolled in the program to an equitable pay scale, (beginning at minimum wage), in the coming year.
 We are honored to share this work, and hope you can join us as we commemorate youth voice and progress towards a more inclusive city, fueled by creativity.

 Space is limited, tickets are required to attend.
-Price is price is pay-what-you-can to ensure the event is accessible to all community members, with a suggested donation of $35.
+Your ticket includes food and two complimentary drinks.
+Price is pay-what-you-can to ensure the event is accessible to all community members, with a suggested donation of $35.